amigne/ZosTeroPs/README.md

 * v0.0.2b (February 22nd, 2021) - Fixing settings.py missing STATIC_ROOT and removal of comments at end of lines on .env.prod
 * v0.0.3 (under development)
   * Addition of Edit and Delete buttons on the Detail views
+  * Add of URL on ZTP script, configuration, and firmware Detail views